1-xB/Movie-Rental-Web/README.md

 # Movie-Rental-Web
-## Description
+## Overview

-Movie-Rental-Web is a web application where users can browse, rent, and administer movies.
-The application includes a backend API as well as a frontend user interface.
+Movie-Rental-Web is a web application by which users can view, rent, and manage movies.
+The application has a backend API and frontend user interface.

-## Functions
+## Operations

-- Registration and login of the user
+- User registration and login

-- View available movies
+- View list of available movies
-- Find movies by title
+- Search for movies by title
-- Rent movies and manage the rental
+- Renting movies and rental management
-- Admin functions to add, edit, and delete movies and genres
+- Admin operations to add, edit, and delete movies and genres
 - JWT authentication and authorization using refresh token and access token
-- Responsive design for both mobile and desktop
+- Responsive design for mobile and desktop
 ## Technologies Used

 - **Backend:**